godmoves/TensorFlow_to_TensorRT/README.md

 # TensorFlow to TensorRT
-A demo to show how to convert a TensorFlow model to TensorRT
+Demos to show how to convert a TensorFlow model into TensorRT

 # Dependencies
 - python 3.5